MatheusGodinho/fitness-app/README.md

 A new Flutter project.

-Designed to be a weekly meals schedule to organize a fitness lifestyle
+Designed to be a weekly meals schedule to organize a fitness lifestyle.